-One of the bigger games on the Super Famicom, coming in at 48 megabits, Phantasia was a tour de force of SNES programming thanks in part to Hiroya Hatsushiba's "Flexible Voice Driver," which allowed extensive (for the time) voice acting and a full pop song opening, Yoshida Yukari's "Yume wa Owaranai," on a home console.
+Tales of Phantasia is a real-time action RPG and the first game in the long-running Tales franchise.
+One of the bigger games on the Super Famicom, coming in at 48 megabits, Phantasia was an unusually sophisticated Super Famicom game thanks in part to Hiroya Hatsushiba's "Flexible Voice Driver," which allowed extensive (for the time) voice acting and a full pop song opening, Yoshida Yukari's "Yume wa Owaranai," on a home console.
 Famed manga artist Kōsuke Fujishima's character designs would further cement the series' anime aesthetic.
 Aside from this, it was also the progenitor of the Linear Motion Battle System and much of the series' staple items, skills, and pantheon of Summon Creatures that continue to be expanded upon.
 This has caused some confusion much in the way Final Fantasy has with its recurring themes and names, though as of now only Tales of Phantasia: Narikiri Dungeon, Tales of Symphonia, and Tales of Symphonia: Dawn of the New World are known to connect to Phantasia's 'Aselia' timeline.

-Phantasia has enjoyed a Tales record of 4 re-releases.
+Phantasia has enjoyed a Tales record of four re-releases.
 These include an enhanced remake on PlayStation, a hybrid SNES/PSX version on GBA with some added events, and two releases on PSP that upgraded sprite detail, added substantial amounts of voice acting (hence the name "Full-Voice Edition"), and included the GBA exclusive sub-events.
-The 2nd PSP release, Tales of Phantasia X (pronounced "Cross"), part of Narikiri Dungeon X, looks to refine the formula further.
+The 2nd PSP release, Tales of Phantasia X (pronounced "Cross"), part of Narikiri Dungeon X, refines the formula further.
 While the GBA version and an anime adaptation are the only ones to be officially localized into English, many fan translation groups have attempted to patch various versions with English text.
-Most notable of these was DeJap's release of the SNES version in 2001.
+Most notable of these was DeJap's release of the SFC version in 2001.

 Cless Alvein - The prototypical swordsman and first line of defense for the party, Cless is a skilled and resourceful fighter, able to incorporate swords, axes and spears along with shields into his techniques.
 He is upright and disciplined, often looking out for others, but he can be a little naive.
 Though not dense by any means, Cless tends to comically fumble his way through dungeons and puzzles.
 He also has a love of horrible puns and wordplay.
 When it comes to Dhaos, however, his hatred borders on fanaticism.